Windows 11 will change how you use your PC

 It’s a bold move for Microsoft.
 First, Teams might cause some confusion for people who have grown accustomed to Skype, a different video chat and communication app also owned (and promoted) by Microsoft.
 Second, Microsoft has also been accused by Slack of using Teams for corporate bullying.
 Will Slack get the same ability as Teams to integrate directly into Windows 11?

-“We absolutely are going to run Slack great on Windows 11,” Microsoft’s corporate vice president Yusuf Medhi told us.
+“We absolutely are going to run Slack great on Windows 11,” Microsoft’s corporate vice president Yusuf Mehdi told us.

 5) You can download Windows 11 as a free update later this year